laravel/docs/requests.md

     $input = $request->except('credit_card');

-> {tip} The `only` method returns all of the key / value pairs that you request; however, it will not return key / value pairs that are not present on the request.
+> {note} The `only` method returns all of the key / value pairs that you request; however, it will not return key / value pairs that are not present on the request.

-<a name="determining-if-an-input-value-is-present"></a>
+<a name="determining-if-input-is-present"></a>
-#### Determining If An Input Value Is Present
+### Determining If Input Is Present

-You should use the `has` method to determine if a value is present on the request.
+You may use the `has` method to determine if a value is present on the request.
 The `has` method returns `true` if the value is present on the request:

     if ($request->has('name')) {
         //